junxit/us-congress-bills-117/bill.md

 ## § 3.
 Peer-support behavioral health and wellness programs within fire departments and emergency medical service agencies

 - **(a)** *In general* Part B of title III of the Public Health Service Act (42 U.S.C.
 243 et seq.) is amended by adding at the end the following:
-  > ## § 320B.
+  > ## § 320C.
 Peer-support behavioral health and wellness programs within fire departments and emergency medical service agencies
   >
-  > - **(a)** *In general* The Secretary shall award grants to eligible entities for the purpose of establishing or enhancing peer-support behavioral health and wellness programs within fire departments and emergency medical services agencies.
+  > - **(a)** *In general* The Secretary may award grants to eligible entities for the purpose of establishing or enhancing peer-support behavioral health and wellness programs within fire departments and emergency medical services agencies.
   > - **(b)** *Program description* A peer-support behavioral health and wellness program funded under this section shall—
   >   - **(1)** use career and volunteer members of fire departments or emergency medical services agencies to serve as peer counselors;
   >   - **(2)** provide training to members of career, volunteer, and combination fire departments or emergency medical service agencies to serve as such peer counselors;